monroeco12/reddit-content-filter/README.md

 6. After processing all posts, the program logs the counts of hidden posts in a log file along with the program's execution time.
 7. Finally, it archives the log file.

-To remotely interact with the program from an Apple device, refer to the [a relative link](Siri Shortcuts Workflow.md) file.
+To remotely interact with the program from an Apple device, refer to the [Siri Shortcuts Workflow.md](https://github.com/monroeco12/reddit-content-filter/blob/main/Siri%20Shortcuts%20Workflow.md) file.